Regent George Leonard and the Political Fight Over Selecting Regents

 Edward Nicholson and Ray Chase’s Campaign to Influence the Choice of Regents

-Dean of Student Affairs Edward Nicholson contacted Ray Chase in January of 1937 to propose a shared agenda for secretly affecting the University for that year, as they had for previous years.
+Edward Nicholson responded to Ray Chase in January of 1937 with a proposed shared agenda for secretly affecting the University for that year.
 He placed the selection of the Regents at the top of his list.
 Nicholson argued that they had to defeat the Farmer-Labor nominees.
 Student rights and academic freedom were not part of their shared vision for “Keeping America American.”
-Nicholson brazenly suggested that Chase might be helpful in connecting legislative funding for the University to the choice of regents who were not sympathetic to the Farmer-Labor vision.

 Governor Benson Selected Four New Regents